canvas-medical/documentation/collections/_api/schedule.md

         name: Schedule
         article: "a"
         description: >-
-         This will give you a list of location/practitioner combinations that is necessary for identifying open slots when booking appointments.
+             Used to group Slot resources together for practitioner/location combinations
         attributes:
-          - name: _id
+          - name: id
             description: >-
               The identifier of the schedule
             type: string